Confusing Words Clarified: Group M; Homonyms, Homophones, Homographs, Synonyms, Polysemes, etc. +

-3. When capitalized, used to designate rank or position of a woman in a business or governmental context: Madam Chairperson, will you please begin the meeting.
+3. When capitalized, used to designate rank or position of a woman in a business or governmental context: Madam Chairperson began the meeting punctually.

 One can get into some very sticky social situations by addressing an older woman of great dignity as "madame" if she is not aware of the nuances between being addressed as "madam" and being referred to as a "madam".

-Janine's mother made a skirt which compliments her purse.2.
-Used to say that someone has the right qualities to be or to do something: Chris was made to be an actor.
+Janine's mother made a skirt which complimented her purse.2.
+Assured of success by having the right qualities to be or to do something: Chris was made to be an actor.